carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ### Value channels

 The second type of Nextflow channel is a `value` channel.
-A **value** channel by definition is bound to a *single* value (singleton) and it can be read unlimited times without consuming its content.
-This can be useful when setting a value which is used by multiple processes e.g. setting the location of a common results directory.
+A **value** channel by is bound to a *single* value (singleton).
+A value channel can read unlimited times without consuming its content.
+This can be useful when setting a single value which is used by multiple processes.

 ~~~
 ch = Channel.value('GRCh38')